Developer Experience with AI Coding Agents: HTTP Behavioral Signatures in Documentation Portals: Discussion: Implications for Developer Portals

+\textbf{Illustrative example, not an empirical finding.} This study did not measure token consumption or documentation sizes across portals.
+The following example illustrates why documentation size may matter for agent-mediated retrieval.
+Here, \emph{tokenomics} refers to the practical relationship between documentation size, available context-window capacity, and retrieval cost.

-The token counts observed in this study indicate that token economics has become a critical consideration for developer portal teams.
-Generative AI is standard in development: 51\% of professional developers use AI tools daily~\cite{stackoverflow2025}.
-More than 1.1 million public repositories use an LLM SDK, with 693,867 of these projects created in just the past 12 months alone (+178\% year-over-year), and 80\% of new developers on GitHub use Copilot in their first week~\cite{github2025}.
-Cisco DevNet portal users actively use direct links to related OpenAPI documents, copy them, and use them as input for an AI agent or as part of a RAG pipeline~\cite{cisco2024blog}.
-One implication of these observations is that exposing token counts for documentation pages may help both users and agents manage context-window usage and retrieval cost.
+Broader adoption evidence provides context for this design consideration: 51\% of professional developers report using AI tools daily~\cite{stackoverflow2025}, and GitHub reports that more than 1.1 million public repositories use an LLM SDK, with 693,867 of these projects created in the preceding 12 months (+178\% year-over-year)~\cite{github2025}.
+Cisco DevNet portal users also use direct links to related OpenAPI documents as input to AI agents or RAG pipelines~\cite{cisco2024blog}.
+These external sources motivate the consideration of documentation size but are not measurements from this study.

-For example, the Secure Firewall Management Center REST API Quick Start Guide, Version~10.0~\cite{cisco2024fw} is 193,217 tokens (717,993 characters) long---exceeding the context window of many AI coding agents or approaching their limit, which displaces earlier context.
-Surfacing documentation size in tokens and characters helps developers and agents decide whether to open a fresh chat session, apply token compression, or use chunking for retrieval.
+The Secure Firewall Management Center REST API Quick Start Guide, Version~10.0~\cite{cisco2024fw} is reported to contain 193,217 tokens (717,993 characters).
+Because this is a single document rather than a multi-portal sample, it does not establish a general distribution of documentation sizes or context-window impact.
+Nevertheless, the example illustrates how a large document can make available context-window capacity a practical consideration, depending on an agent's model and configuration.
+Documentation-size metadata may help developers and agents decide whether to use a fresh chat session, apply compression, or use chunked retrieval.
+Evaluating these effects requires a dedicated multi-portal study.